CubixEntertainment/libfinite/README.md

 ## License
 This project is intended to be open source to members of the Infinite Developer Environment.
 As a developer for Infinite Hardware you are free to edit, change or otherwise modify this project with the intention of contributing to the improve of the Infinte Developer tools.
 You may **not** however redistribute or resell any version of this project without the express written consent of Cubix Entertainment LLC.

 © Cubix Entertainment 2025.
 Cubi and the Cubix Logo are trademarks of Cubix Entertainment LLC.
+All rights reserved.